iameatingbits/jamlink/README.md

 # jamlink
 Easy connection to your Nordic rtt console via JLinkExe + telnet encapsulated in one tool

+You are free to change JLinkExe and/or telnet settings accordingly

-python3 implementation without any external dependencies
+It is python3 implementation without any external dependencies

+Have fun!

 help:
 "////////////////////////////////////////////\n\r" \